Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Pierogi| ©Naomi K-S

 Pierogi are delicious dumplings halfway between Japanese gyozas and Italian ravioli.
 These delicacies arrived in Poland in the 13th century.
 They most likely come from Kievan Rus, a federation of Slavic tribes that had trade links with the Far East.
-Pierogi is the most famous Polish dish in the world.
-This activity can be a good idea to escape the cold temperatures - you will be very warm near ovens and frying pans!
+Pierogi is the most famous Polish dish.

-In Krakow you will find dozens of courses that teach you how to prepare the dough (the most complicated aspect) and the filling.
-Most of them start with a brief introduction to the local cuisine followed by tips on how to knead the mixture.
+In Kraków you will find dozens of courses that teach you how to prepare the dough (the most complicated aspect) and the filling.
+This can be a good way to escape the cold weather - you'll be warm and cosy near ovens and frying pans!
+Most of them start with a brief introduction to the local cuisine followed by a few tips on how to amalgamate the mixture.
 Once the explanation is over, you'll sprinkle some flour on the surface and get down to work!
-Below you will find a short list of some recipes that you can prepare with your own hands:

 • Ruskie, one of the most popular in the country.
 The dough is wrapped in a delicious filling of cottage cheese, potato and onion.
 It is usually accompanied by sour cream (smietana) and pork crackling.